Magnatic70/BasicComputer/README.md

 A text-only basic computer with VGA-output using a ESP32/ESP8266 and a FPGA

 ## What it does
-It is a simply computer with a BASIC-interpreter that is close to the one of the Sinclair ZX Spectrum.
+It is a simple computer with a BASIC-interpreter that is close to the one of the Sinclair ZX Spectrum.
 The computer is text-based only, but does support 8 colors for both foreground and background.

 The computer has a 80x60 character display with a 640x480 resolution.
 You can use a PS2-keyboard connected to the FPGA-board or a HTML-based keyboard using a browser as input.